Shareholders’ Written Resolution (Multiple Resolutions)

-This Shareholders' Written Special Resolution provides a template by which a Special Resolution may be passed using the written resolution procedure under the Companies Act 2006.
+This Shareholders' Written Resolution provides a template by which multiple resolutions, whether ordinary or special or a mixture of both, may be passed using the written resolution procedure under the Companies Act 2006.

-A written resolution is passed by the eligible members of the company indicating their agreement to it on a signed document which indicates the resolution to which he/she is agreeing.
+Written resolutions are passed by the eligible members of the company indicating their agreement on a signed document which indicates the resolutions to which they are agreeing.

 Once you have purchased access to the appropriate document folder click on the “Download Document” button below.
 You will be asked what you want to do with the file.
 It is recommended that you save the document to a location of your choice prior to viewing.